straz/artificialtrust/_definitions/trust.md

 A saved memory is considered trustworthy (or not) by the *trust recognizer*.
 In general, we trust our memories.
-The trust recognizer usually says "trustworthy," which is why we have confirmation bias.
+The trust recognizer usually says "trustworthy," which is why all intelligences have confirmation bias.

 Without trust, an intelligence would become paralyzed by indecision.
 Any one decision could potentially take infinite effort, since every